goauthentik/authentik/website/docs/enterprise/manage-enterprise.md

 In the customer portal you can remove members and invite new members to the organization.
 When you invite new members, you can specify the role for the new member.

--   **Membe**r: can view licenses, including the license key.
+-   **Member**: can view licenses, including the license key.
--   **Owner**: can do everything the Member role can do, plus adding and removing members.
-Can order and renew licenses.
-Can edit the organization.
+-   **Owner**: can do everything the Member role can do, plus: add and remove members, order and renew licenses, and edit the organization.

 1. To manage membership in an organization, log in to the Customer portal.